-Equalisation of pressure must take place during ascent and descent between ambient water pressure and the external auditory canal, middle ear and paranasal sinuses.
+Equalisation of pressure must take place during ascent and descent be-Abnormalities resulting in altered rheological properties may theoretically tween ambient water pressure and the external auditory canal, middle ear and paranasal sinuses.
 Failure of this to occur results at least in pain and in the worst case rupture of the occluded space with disabling and possible lethal consequences.

-The inner ear is fluid filled and therefore noncompressible.
-The flexible interfaces between the middle and inner ear, the round and oval windows are, however, subject to pressure changes.
+interfaces between the middle and inner ear, the round and oval windows are, however, subject to pressure changes.
 Previously ruptured but healed round or oval window membranes are at increased risk of rupture due to failure to equalise pressure or due to marked overpressurisation during vigorous or explosive Valsalva manoeuvres.

-The larynx and pharynx must be free of an obstruction to airflow.
+The larvnx and pharvnx must be free of an obstruction to airflow.
 The laryngeal and epiglotic structure must function normally to prevent aspiration.